pxpushers/SPL-420/README.md

 Anyone can deploy an SPL-420 NFT collection as long as they adhere to the protocol specifications below.

 Additionally, anyone can mint an SPL-420 NFT on a **first is first** basis, only the first byte perfect image inscribed will be indexed in the official collection, don't mint duplicates or you'll be wasting your SOL!
-For project creators we recommend minting your own allocation no more than 10% of the supply to derive value from your project and have shared incentives with holders.
-Or if you don't have the capital to mint your own supply then a small secondary royalty % is suggested.
+For project creators we recommend minting your own allocation of no more than 10% of the supply to derive value from your project and have shared incentives with holders.
+Or if you don't have the capital to mint your own supply then a small secondary royalty % is suggested between 0.1-3%.
 (You can only choose one of these options, not both combined).

 **TOKEN MINTERS** if you are looking to mint a newly launched SPL-420 fair launch NFT follow these instructions:
 - Go to the collections folder in this repo and find the folder of the collection you want to mint, it will contain all the files you need.